Skip to content

 After graduating from Milwaukee’s Washington High School in 1970, Burleton was involved with progressive musical organizations Sing Out and Up With People.

-In 2006 Burleton was involved in founding TransYouth Family Allies.
+In 2006 Burleton was involved in founding the nonprofit TransYouth Family Allies with three cisgender parents of trans children.
 Burleton soon left and founded TransActive Education and Advocacy in 2007.
 That organization later became affiliated with Lewis & Clark University.

 2022 New York Times article

-In 2022, Burleton was photographed and interviewed for a New York Times article on puberty blockers by Megan Twohey and Christina Jewett.
-The piece, titled “They Paused Puberty, but Is There a Cost?,” culminated in 2023 newsroom revolt against management during the Times’ anti-transgender coverage crisis of the 2020s.
+In 2022, Burleton was photographed and interviewed for a New York Times article on puberty blockers, written by Megan Twohey and Christina Jewett.
+The piece, titled “They Paused Puberty, but Is There a Cost?,” culminated in a 2023 newsroom revolt against management during the Times’ anti-transgender coverage crisis of the 2020s.

 The piece summarizes Burleton’s activism after attending endocrinologist Norman Spack’s presentation on puberty blockers at the 2006 Philadelphia Trans Health Conference.